ccarruitero/makemehapi/exercises/hello_hapi/problem.md

-Create a hapi server that listens on port 8080 and replies with "Hello Hapi" when an HTTP GET request is sent to /
+Create a hapi server that listens on port 8080 and replies with "Hello Hapi" when an HTTP GET request is sent to /.

+The workshop will execute requests against the server and verify the output.

 -----------------------------------------------------------------
 ##HINTS